-Sure, managing your money can get complex at times.
-But it basically comes down to answering three simple questions: A) Where does all my money go?
+Sure, managing your money can get complex at times, but it basically comes down to answering 3 simple questions: A) Where does all my money go?
 B) How much can I keep?
-C) What will it take to make the amount of money I keep more than the amount I spend?
+C) What will it take to make the amount of money I keep be more than the amount I spend?

 First, grab a snapshot of your debts and expenses.
 Look up what you owe on credit cards, home loans, student loans and other types of debt.